Learn / Guides / Customer experience guide

 TTR is the average length of time it takes customer service teams to resolve an issue or ticket after it’s been opened by a customer.
 It can be measured in days or business hours, and is calculated by adding up all times to resolution and dividing the result by the number of cases solved.

 In our CX stats and trends, we found that the leading cause of customer frustration is a long wait/response time.
-For that, TTR is a crucial metric to track and improve: the shorter your TTR, the higher the chances your customers will not experience frustration when they reach out for help.
+For that, TTR is a crucial metric to track and improve: the shorter your TTR, the higher the chances your customers won’t experience frustration when they reach out for help.

-Here is a practical example of what tracking a CX metric and acting on the insight can do for customer experience.
+Here’s a practical example of what tracking a CX metric and acting on the insight can do for customer experience.

 → Find more inspiration in these tips from 100+ CX experts on what else you need to deliver a great customer experience